Deafveloper/verify-the-job/README.md

 ## Features

--**Job Description Verification:** The program verifies the job description by identifying suspicious phrases that may signify a scam.
+**Job Description Verification:** The program verifies the job description by identifying suspicious phrases that may signify a scam.

--**Company Verification:** The program verifies the validity of the company that published the position.
+**Company Verification:** The program verifies the validity of the company that published the position.

 ## Usage